ripencreative/dashboard_help_videos/readme.txt

 == Changelog ==

 = 1.0 =
-* 12/2016 - First version of the plugin including instructional videos for Dashboard and Posts.
+* 12/2016 - First version of the plugin including instructional videos for the Dashboard and Posts admin dashboard menus.